Ligonier Ministries

 Ligonier Ministries (also known as simply Ligonier) is an international Christian discipleship organization headquartered in the greater Orlando, Florida area.
 Ligonier was founded in 1971 by R. C. Sproul in the Ligonier Valley, Pennsylvania, outside of Pittsburgh.
 Ligonier is distinguished by its teaching of Reformed theology.

-Since the passing of Sproul in 2017, the primary teachers at Ligonier are its teaching fellows: Sinclair Ferguson, W. Robert Godfrey, Steven Lawson, Stephen Nichols, Burk Parsons, and Derek Thomas.
-Ligonier publish the Reformation Study Bible, along with books written by Sproul and other evangelical theologians.
+Since Sproul's death in 2017, the primary teachers at Ligonier are its teaching fellows: